2023 Spotlight Show Huge Success

-Save the Date!
-The CEMA Spotlight Show will be Friday, January 28, 2022.
+The CEMA Spotlight Show will take place Friday, January 27, 2023.

 The meeting will be held at Captain’s Arcade Showroom in Anaheim, CA. Check back on our website at a later date for more information.
 The event includes education sessions in addition to the trade show and annual meeting.
 We look forward to seeing you there!